 Throughout history, there have been numerous hotly-debated topics.
 That’s even more so the case today—we’ll debate about almost anything.
 But I don’t think there’s a segment of the population that debates issues so intensely as the web design and development community.
-Don’t get me wrong, we certainly have some great debates about important topics, but whoa do we argue over some ridiculous stuff too.
+Don’t get me wrong, we certainly have some great debates about important topics, but whoa do we argue over some minor stuff too.
 Look no further than the debate over, of all things, the pronunciation of an image format: GIF.
 Some people even go so far as to make a dedicated website of such things.
 Crazy, right?
-So anyway, I made this website on how to really pronounce GIF.
+So… anyway, I made this website on how to really pronounce GIF. :-)

 Why is it the correct pronunciation?

 It’s the most natural, logical way to pronounce it.
 That’s why when everyone comes across the word for the first time, they use a hard G.

 Every word that starts with G, then a vowel, then an F, is pronounced with a hard G. For example:

 Most one-syllable words that start with G have a hard G (not an exhaustive list):